Shivapuri Baba is one of the rarest flowering, especially in India, where so many idiots pretend to be Mahatmas.Osho

 Baba Healed himself from Cancer

 Thirty years before Baba’s death, he was diagnosed with oral cancer.
-He went to live in a small hut in Kirateshwar from Shivapuri for treatment until 1943.
+He went to live in a small hut in Kirateshwar from Shivapuri Peak for treatment until 1943.
 His devotees treat him with modern methods but to no avail.
-However, Baba started his own treatment by Pranayama, an ancient yogic practice related to Prana or life-energy.
+However, Baba started his own treatment by Pranayama, an ancient yogic practice related to Prana or life energy.

 In Dhrubasthali, Baba used to teach his devotees about Swadharma, the right living.
 Among the devotees close to Baba were Madhav Timilsina, Thakur Lal, Renulal, Kancha Dai, etc., and also people from abroad, including John G. Bennett, Bhikkhu Sugat, who were deeply interested in spirituality.

 A year before his maha samadhi, Baba had begun to tell his devotees that he would take samadhi as his duty was over.
 He left his body on January 28, 1963, at the age of 137.
 He got up from his bed, drank a glass of water, and said: Worship God.
 Then he lay down on his side supporting his head with his right hand and said his last words: I’m gone.

 Shivapuri Baba believed that man himself is capable and must attain Absolute Truth.
 He always tried to avoid fame and did not leave behind a cult or teaching.
 Only a few lucky ones had the opportunity to meet him and experience his presence.

 And in our time, Shivapuri Baba is still little known to the world; however, many of his followers live in Nepal.
 Everyone who visits the Shivapuri Baba samadhi temple can be imbued with the spirit of the great mystic and receive his help, strength, and inspiration.